-What’s Happening in the Small Parcel Shipping Industry Heading Into 2020
+What’s Happening in the Small Parcel Shipping Industry Going Into 2020

-As 2019 winds down, it’s a good time to look at some of the noteworthy highlights from the past year in the small parcel shipping industry.
+As we head into 2020, it’s a good time to look at some of the noteworthy highlights from the past year in the small parcel shipping industry.

 It continues to be a time of great change for the industry, with the growth of technology and ecommerce both having a big impact.
 Those things, coupled with Amazon continuing to aggressively build out its own delivery infrastructure, continues to make it very interesting for shippers and logistics companies.